US authorities capture jailbreak couple after manhunt

 "Casey White is in custody," said Rick Singleton, the sheriff of Lauderdale County in Alabama, referring to the 38-year-old inmate that was half of the jailbreak couple believed to have been romantically linked.

+"We got a dangerous man off the street today.
+He is never going to see the light of day again," said Singleton.

+White the prisoner has had numerous run-ins with the law, and has been sentenced to 75 years imprisonment for kidnapping, burglary and attempted murder, among other crimes.

-The guard, Vicky White, 56, -- no relation -- has been taken to hospital with an injury after the arrest in Indiana, said Singleton.
+The guard, Vicky White, -- no relation, and described as having a spotless record until now -- has been taken to hospital with an injury after the arrest in Evansville, Indiana, said Singleton.
 The couple's vehicle crashed after a chase and the inmate surrendered, he said.

+No shots were fired and no police officers or bystanders were hurt.

+The arrest was made thanks to a tip after the couple were spotted at a hotel, Singleton said.
+"It ended the way we knew it would."

-The sheriff said he does not know the extent of the woman's injuries and declined to comment on reports that she shot herself.
+The sheriff said he does not know the extent of the woman's injuries and said he could not confirm reports that she shot herself.

-Vicky White, an Alabama prison guard with a spotless record, is suspected of helping long-time criminal Casey White of escaping custody April 29 on her last day of work before retirement.
+Vicky White, a 56-year-old Alabama prison guard with a spotless record, was suspected of helping long-time criminal Casey White of escaping custody April 29 on her last day of work before retirement.

-The prisoner has had numerous run-ins with the law, and has been sentenced to 75 years imprisonment for kidnapping, burglary and attempted murder, among other crimes.

-Investigators also learned that Vicky White, 56, had sold her home in the weeks before the escape, and had withdrawn about $90,000 in cash from several banks in the area, Singleton said last week.
+Investigators also learned that White had sold her home in the weeks before the escape, and had withdrawn about $90,000 in cash from several banks in the area, Singleton said last week.

+The case captivated America, triggering media coverage of every twist in the manhunt.

+Singleton said last week that Vicky White had used an alias to purchase a sport utility vehicle used as the getaway car, and was likely to try to do that again.

-The US Marshals Service, a federal agency specialized in fugitive manhunts, also said in a report Friday that Vicky White might have darkened her hair.
+The US Marshals Service, a federal agency specialized in fugitive manhunts, also said White might have darkened her hair.

 The agency released composite images of what she would look like, as well as photos of Casey White's tattoos -- including one associated with a white supremacist prison gang.